Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - This is another service that analyzes the traffic
                     - Search for network watcher from general resources `Network watcher || NSG flow logs > turn on traffic analytics status`
                     - Then also select the log analytics workspace
+                    - You can specify the processing interval to create visualizations
+                    - To view these visualizations go to `Network watcher || traffic analytics`